 Makerbot Replicator Mini: The build volume is 3.9 x 3.9 x 4.9 in., and the minimum thickness of a layer is 200 microns (0.02cm), or 0.008 in, so the smallest features that will accurately be produced must be at least this value.
 It is recommended that part thicknesses be at least 0.254 mm or greater.

 You can print in black, grey, white, red, orange, yellow, green, or purple.
 However, the printer only works with one spool at a time, so in order to have a multi-color part you must design it in such a way that the colors will be consecutive.

 Additional colors are available from the Makerbot Store.
 If you'd like us to order another color for a specific reason, please email us at firstname.lastname@example.org with your request details.
 Please provide advance notice for ordering processes.

 The mesh or surface of the 3D model must be watertight and a solid.
 More technically, all faces of the object must construct one or more closed volume entities.
 When the faces are not fully closed, they produce gaps or holes in the model and those holes and gaps will keep the model from printing correctly.

 3D printing is currently available at no charge for Penn students, faculty and staff.
 (We may charge for supplies at a future date.)

 Printing an Object

-After we have reviewed your file to ensure that it will print correctly, we will email you with an estimated printing duration and pickup time.
+After we have reviewed your file to ensure that it will print correctly, we will get back to you with an estimated printing duration and pickup time.
 We will do our best to print your object as soon as possible, but many people are interested in the printers and there may be delays.
-This is a pilot service and we will fine-tune details based on your feedback, so please let us know how this process works for you.